johnwcowan/r7rs-work/NetworkPortsCowan.md

 `(open-network-server `*listener*`)`

-Waits for a client to connect to *listener*, and returns an input/output port connected to that client.
+Waits for a client to connect to *listener*, and returns an input and an output port connected to that client.
 When the port is closed, this procedure may be invoked again on the same listener.

 `(close-network-listener `*listener*`)`